-All baccalaureate programs at the College are designed for completion in four years, extendable with permission.
+All baccalaureate programs at the College are designed for completion in four years by students enrolled in full-time study.
+This period is extendable with permission.
 Any extension requires pre-approval by the department of the student's degree program and the Department of Liberal Arts and Sciences.